 Bot not responding

-If your chatbot isn’t responding:- Verify the integration URL is correctly pasted in the Google Cloud Console
+If your chatbot isn’t responding:- Verify the integration URL is correctly pasted in the HTTP endpoint URL field under Triggers

-- Check that the Google Chat API is enabled
+- Ensure the Google Chat API is enabled

 - Ensure you’ve saved all configuration changes